Last updated on September 7th, 2023 at 09:07 am

 The winner of the 2023 presidential election, Bola Tinubu is the 12th Governor of Lagos State.
 He ruled Lagos from 1999 till May 29, 2007.
-He is a political strategist and highly respected by his political godsons in Lagos and Nigeria at large.
+He was sworn in as the president of Nigeria on May 29, 2023.

 In this biography of Jagaban of Borgu, we take a look at his political success and the controversies he has garnered since his foray into Nigeria’s political landscape.